fido820/Research/README.md

 # Fido: A Universal Robot Control System using Reinforcement Learning with Limited Feedback

+This document is a summary.
+For a more detailed look at our research, [here is a link to our paper](https://github.com/FidoProject/Research/raw/master/Paper/Paper.pdf).

 A robot control system that learns from humans **four times faster** than the current industry standard.
 Researched and built by [Josh Gruenstein](https://github.com/joshuagruenstein "@joshuagruenstein") and [Michael Truell](https://github.com/truell20 "@truell20").

 ## Abstract